Matthew Shapiro, Chief Executive Officer

 John Spilman brings to Gridflex Energy his two decades of project development, finance, construction and operating experience, working as external counsel, in-house general counsel and as a legal and operations executive, with a career focus on intermittent renewable energy sources.

-In addition to his wind energy expertise, Mr. Spilman has handled corporate and project work for developers of concentrated solar thermal (CSP) projects in the U.S. Southwest, and of utility, industrial and commercial scale solar PV projects.
-He is VP & General Counsel of Solar Land Partners, Inc., and serves in an Of Counsel role at Cleantech Law Partners, LLC.
+In addition to his wind energy expertise, John has handled corporate and project work for developers of concentrated solar thermal (CSP) projects in the U.S. Southwest, and of utility, industrial and commercial scale solar PV projects.
+Following recent service as General Counsel of Scatec Solar North America, Inc., John now serves as Senior Vice President-Project Counsel for Onyx Renewable Partners.
 He is an active member of the Alumni Association of the Haas School of Business at the University of California (B.S.
 1981, Phi Beta Kappa).
 He received his law degree from the University of Michigan Law School (J.D.
 1985).